koroltony/AccuScope/README.md

    cd ece188a-arthrex
    ```

+## Installer Usage for Windows Users

    **For Windows users: Run installer.bat to automatically load all dependencies and create a venv if you don't have one already**

+   When you clone the repository from this GitHub page, you will see a file called "installer.bat".
+This file takes care of all of the library installation via virtual environment and pip install, so that you don't have to worry about doing it in the below steps.

    **Before Running installer.bat, make sure you switch to the 'AccuScope_Final_Distribution' directory in your terminal using cd AccuScope_Final_Distribution**

+## Installation Without Using Installer File

 2. **Create a virtual environment (optional but recommended)**: